Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/theme/README.md

 When using a mistica theme, drawables can be easily applied just referencing them in the xml layouts:

-**WARNING:** Xml references for Mistica drawables only work from api 24.
-If you are supporting older api versions, you should obtain them always programmatically as described in next point.

 ```xml
 <LinearLayout
   android:layout_width="match_parent"